vladimir-ivanov-info/croniot-kmp/README.md

 ## Advantages

-The next time you want to make an IoT project, forget about the repetitive code: 95% of the job is already done!
+The next time you want to make a new IoT project, forget about the repetitive code: 95% of the job is already done!

 ❌ No need to: